UCL/dcprogs/documentation/source/manual/idealG.rst

 Ideal Likelihood :math:`\mathcal{G}(t)`
 =======================================

-A wrapper around :py:class:`~dcprogs.likelihood.QMatrix` is provided which allows the calculation of the ideal likelihood:
+A wrapper around :py:class:`~HJCFIT.likelihood.QMatrix` is provided which allows the calculation of the ideal likelihood:

 .. math::